YeeZTech/FideliusSmartContract/README.md

-## Fidelius Smart Contract
+# Fidelius Smart Contract

-This repo containts Ethereum smart contract for [Fidelius](https://github.com/YeeZTech/YeeZ-Privacy-Computing).
-Fidelius needs a third party to record and verify data exchange transactions, and smart contract is perfect for that.
+This repository contains the Ethereum smart contract for [Fidelius](https://github.com/YeeZTech/YeeZ-Privacy-Computing).
+Fidelius requires a third party to record and verify data exchange transactions, making a smart contract ideal for this purpose.

-There are two main challenges to put the verification process on blockchain.
-The first challenge is that we cannot put the raw data or encrypted data on blockchain due to the storage size limit of blockchain.
-The second challenge is that we cannot run complex verification algorithms because of the gas limit.
+Two main challenges arise when incorporating the verification process into the blockchain.
+Firstly, the storage size limit of the blockchain prevents the direct inclusion of raw or encrypted data.
+Secondly, complex verification algorithms are hindered by the gas limit.

-We involve bunch of cryptographic protocols to overcome these challenges.
-And the implementation lays in both Fidelius and the smart contract (this repo) sides.
-We shall open our documentation of these protocols in the future.
-But you may also check the code for details since the code never lies.
+To tackle these challenges, we employ a variety of cryptographic protocols, implemented in both Fidelius and the smart contract (this repository).
+While we plan to release documentation on these protocols in the future, you can also refer to the code for details, as code never deceives.

-The smart contract is written in Solidity, and is designed to run on Ethereum, or EVM specifically.
-Theoretically, it should be easy to run it on any EVM compatiable blockchains.
-Feel free to fire an issue if you have any problem to deploy or run it.
+The smart contract is written in Solidity and is designed to run on Ethereum, specifically the Ethereum Virtual Machine (EVM).
+In theory, it should be straightforward to deploy on any EVM-compatible blockchain.
+If you encounter any deployment or runtime issues, please feel free to open an issue.

-This repo is still under heavy development.
-Our customers always have new scenarios, which is quite exciting and challenging for us.
-We have to support these new requirements, which means we may refactor our code sometimes.
-Although the code base may be unstable, we always tries our best to do testing.
+This repository is still undergoing heavy development.
+As our customers present new scenarios, we find ourselves faced with exciting and challenging tasks.
+Adapting to these new requirements may involve occasional code refactoring.
+Despite the potential instability of the codebase, we always prioritize rigorous testing.

 ## Usage
+We utilize [Foundry](https://book.getfoundry.sh/) as our toolchain.
+Ensure that you have `Foundry` installed, along with `npm`.

-### Install dependencies
+### Install Dependencies

 ```shell
 npm install
 forge install
 ```
 ### Build

 ```shell